Updated: Jun 11, 2022

-For the next installment of the Pro Insight Q&A series, presented by Babcock Hoops, we have NBA Academy Latin America guard Bennedict Mathurin, from Montreal, Quebec:
+For the next installment of the Pro Insight Q&A series, we present NBA Academy Latin America guard Bennedict Mathurin, from Montreal, Quebec:

 Pro Insight: Prior to NBA academy where were you playing and how did you come into this opportunity?